 In this workshop, we will train lecturers to become independent producers of simple explanatory videos.

 The workshop's main idea is: If you can "tell a story" and use PowerPoint (or similar applications), you can become your own producer.

 The workshop will begin with the planning stage of a presentation / script and will end with practical learning of various self-production methods (presentation based videos, screen capture videos, and writing board videos).

 The explanatory videos are suitable for different course models, such as: Hybrid Teaching, Flipped Classroom, Distance Learning, etc.

 The ability to self-produce explanatory videos will provide the lecturers with better control and more involvement in the development of courses that use up-to-date teaching methods.

-In addition, in some teaching models, such as the Flipped Classroom, explanatory videos make it possible for lecturers to use their costly time with students for practice, discourse and learning focused on high levels of thinking.
+In addition, in some teaching models, such as the Flipped Classroom, explanatory videos make it possible for lecturers to use their limited time with students for practice, discourse, and learning focused on high levels of thinking.

 The workshop’s main aims are to: